EducationalTestingService/node-zpar/README.md

 The other functions work in a similar fashion.

 Note that the the package currently only works on 64-bit Linux and OS X systems.
-Right now, the zpar shared libraries for both these platforms is actually pre-compiled and bundled with the package for now.
+Right now, the zpar shared libraries for both these platforms are actually pre-compiled and bundled with the package.
 I am new to node and am still figuring out how to make this package installable via `npm`.
 Pull requests are obviously welcome!